the-little-hackers/sm_python-basics/LESSON.md

 [Python](https://www.python.org/) is a programming language, first released in 1991.

 As many programming languages, Python has evolved over the time.
 Python 3, released 2008, was a major revision of the language that is not completely [backward-compatible](https://en.wikipedia.org/wiki/Backward_compatibility) with Python 2, while there is a great amount of code initially written for Python 2.
-At Intek, all the source code you will write MUST be compatible with **Python 3**.
+At The Little Hackers, all the source code you will write MUST be compatible with **Python 3**.

 ## Preamble